M0JaX999429/GUI-for-Priority-Search-Tree/README.txt

 Introduction
 This is a project about designing and implementing a GUI for priority search tree.
 (COMP390 Final year project, University of Liverpool)

+This repository is now maintained by the creator, if any issues please contact mo_shuheng2020@163.com.

 The github page design provided by html5up.net, some changes has been made to the original code to make the web page.
 (See license below)
 ===========================================================================================================================================